marcusgsta/blog/recreating-a-landing-page.md

 ## CSS or SVG?

 The background decorations, a couple of simple forms, can be made in a illustrator program as a PNG or SVG.
-Looking at the shapes, they are very simple, and could be made also with the help of some CSS.
-Lately I have been learning CSS Illustration which has made me more confident with this technique.
-I am trying some CSS techniques first.
+Looking at the shapes, they are very simple, and could also be made with the help of some CSS.
+It's time to put my CSS knowledge to use.

 There are three rectangles with rounded edges, or perhaps triangles are a better fit, since the sides are not 90 degrees but larger.
 This is what it looks like: